Adobe Experience Manager and Creative Cloud integration best practices

 - Frequent creative changes to the asset in the work-in-progress phase before creative and marketing teams decide that the asset is ready

 User access to DAM

-AEM Assets supports two types of users based on their access to the AEM Assets deployment.
+Assets supports two types of users based on their access to the Assets deployment.
 Typically, users inside the enterprise network (firewall) have direct access to DAM.
 Other users outside the enterprise network would not have direct access.
 The user type determines which integrations can be used from the technical standpoint.